rliebz/tusk/docs/spec.md

 invoking that task.
 Shared variables referenced by a sub-task will be evaluated as needed, but not exposed by command-line.

+Tasks that define an argument or option with the same name as a shared task will overwrite the value of the shared option for the length of that task, not including sub-tasks.

 ### CLI Metadata

 It is also possible to create a custom CLI tool for use outside of a project's